nsotnikov/docker-nginx-proxy-tls/README.md

 ## Additional info

-All generated certificates and nginx configuration will be stored is ./nginx-data,
-if not changed in .env.
+All generated certificates and nginx configuration will be stored is `./nginx-data`, if not changed in `.env`.
 The docker compose will create the folder automatically on first start.
-If you want to add custom nginx configuration to the repository
-don't forget to remove `./nginx-data/` line from the .gitignore file.
+If you want to add custom nginx configuration to the repository don't forget to remove `./nginx-data/` line from the `.gitignore` file.

 ### Useful commands